tihonav/cad-to-geant4-converter/README.md

 - Requirements:

-  No additional software is needed
+  No additional libraries are needed